Table of Contents

 Ventricular Septal Defect

 This is the most common congenital heart defect.
 The membranous part does not form and an imperfect septum develops between the ventricles.

 The Tetralogy of Fallot

-This syndrome is a combination of four specific congenital malformations of the heart and the great vessels:
+This syndrome is a combination of 4 specific congenital malformations of the heart and the great vessels: